rbyzk/MachineLearningProjects/Binary_Smoke_Dedector/README.md

 ---

-⬇️ Installation
+## ⬇️ Installation & Exploration
-To explore this notebook online, visit my Kaggle profile.
-If you find this project helpful or inspiring, please give it an **👍 UPVOTE** and join the discussion!

 📘 Kaggle Notebook: [AUC Boosting – Binary Smoking Detection](https://www.kaggle.com/code/beyzakucuk/auc-boosting-binary-smoking-detection)

+If you found this project insightful or valuable, feel free to **👍 UPVOTE** and leave a comment — your feedback is always welcome!

 ---

-🤝 Contributing
+## 🤝 Contributing
 Contributions are always welcome!
 If you have suggestions, improvements, or want to collaborate, feel free to **fork this repo** and submit a pull request.

 ---

-🌱 About Me
+## 👩‍💻 About Me

 I'm **Beyza Küçük** — a **Data Scientist & Data Analyst**, passionate about building ML/DL solutions that are interpretable, effective, and impactful.

-📬 You can find more about me and my work through the following platforms:

 - 🌐 **Kaggle**: [kaggle.com/beyzakucuk](https://www.kaggle.com/beyzakucuk)
 - 💻 **GitHub**: [github.com/beyzakucuk](https://github.com/beyzakucuk)

 ---

-🎯 Let’s grow together in the world of machine learning and AI.
 ✨ If this repository was helpful, please give it a ⭐ star and share it with others.

-Keep coding and learning! 💡🚀

 ---